merely-useful/py-rse/index.md

 ## Making Decisions {#teams-martha}

+The purpose of a well-run meeting is to make decisions, so sooner or later, the members of a project must decide who has a say in what.
-Every team has a power structure: the only question is whether it's formal or informal---in other words, whether it's accountable or unaccountable [@Free1972].
+The first step is to acknowledge that every team has a power structure: the question is whether it's formal or informal---in other words, whether it's accountable or unaccountable [@Free1972].
 The latter can work for groups of up to half a dozen people in which everyone knows everyone else.